 Mariana Amatullo is an Associate Professor of Strategic Design and Management at the School of Design Strategies.
-She also serves as the co-chair of the Management initiative at The New School, a university-wide effort developing an integrated approach to the conception and delivery of new interdisciplinary research, external partnerships and curricula and co-curricular projects focused on a new vision of management education for the 21st century driven by principles of design, creativity and social justice.
+She also serves as the co-chair of the Management initiative at The New School, a university-wide effort developing an integrated approach to the conception and delivery of a new vision of management education for the 21st century driven by principles of design, creativity and social justice.

 Amatullo joined The New School in August 2017 after 16 years at ArtCenter College of Design where she co-founded and led its award-winning department, Designmatters.
 As a practitioner-scholar, Amatullo has extensive expertise managing a portfolio of international and national educational projects, research initiatives and publications at the intersection of design, design management and social innovation.
 Her research focuses on the agency of design in organizational culture.
 She lectures internationally about design and social innovation and serves on a variety of executive and advisory boards in design and the arts.
 She is the lead editor of LEAP Dialogues: Career Pathways in Design for Social Innovation (Designmatters/DAP, 2016) and recently published an open-source digest of the book: LEAP Dialogues: The Educator's Guide (Designmatters, September 2017).
 Her dissertation “Design Attitude and Social Innovation: Empirical Studies of the Return on Design establishes the first quantitative metrics in the literature that demonstrate the statistical significance of design capabilities in the context of social innovation aims.
 She holds a Ph.D. in Management (Designing Sustainable Systems) from Case Western Reserve University; an M.A. in Art History and Museum Studies from the University of Southern California, and a Licence en Lettres Degree from the Sorbonne University, Paris, where she also studied Art History at L’Ecole du Louvre.
 A native of Argentina and the child of a diplomat, Amatullo grew up around the world.